worldOneo/Ciphelet/SecurityWorkflow.md

 We can generate 2048 Snowflakes / Worker / Ms over 139 Years

 ### \*Key
-A private / publik key (or in combination "key pair") is a RSA key of 2048 bit strength.
+A private / publik key (or in combination "key pair") is a EC key of 256 bit strength (RSA equivilant of ca. 3072 bit).
 The private key is **never** shared over the internet or other method.

 ### Session Challenge